rogerzhuo1994/DQC/README.md

 </ol>

 ## Embed DQC Job into DAG
 After finishing the DQC job configuration, the DQC job can be embedded into a DAG via adding a specific DQC sensor.
-The sensor has a argument for which DQC job to embed (DQC job ID).
+The sensor has a argument(job_id) for which DQC job to embed.
 The sensor instance will connect to the RDS instance to get configurations according to the DQC job ID.

 # Design
+## File Structure
+--data_quality
+ |
+ |--templates // Jinja2 template folder for frontend
+ |  |--data_quality_center.html // Webpage for listing current user's DQC jobs and creating new DQC jobs
+ |  |--data_quality_job.html // Webpage for configuring data sources and evaluation rules o a DQC job
+ |
+ |--dao.py // Analyze configurations in user's requests and interact with ORM models to perform database CRUD
+ |--data_quality.py // Flask services to answer requests from users
+ |--db.py // ORM(Sqlachemy) models to interact with database

 ## Airflow Plugin
 The entire module of DQC relies on the plugin functionality of Airflow.

 ## Frontend
 Frontend of DQC is written using Jinja2 and JQuery, same as Airflow.
 The frontend of DQC is responsible for providing a configuration webpage of DQC jobs and sending the configuration to backend.
+For more details about frontend, please see the frontend code.

 ## Backend
 Backend of DQC is written using Flask.

 ## Database
 The database being used is the RDS instance for storing the service level data of Airflow.
 For more details about the instance , please ask Israel.

 ## Databricks Spark Code